Enzyme economy and metabolic control: Extending the theory

-\myparagraph{Metabolite dilution in growing cells} The dilution in growing cells can effectively be described as a non-enzymatic degradation of all metabolites.
-This will not only affect the stationary fluxes and the model dynamics, but also its economics, e.g.., the metabolite and enzyme demands.
-To adapt our formulae (e.g., the gain conditions and economic balance equations), we describe the dilution of each metabolite $i$ as a first-order non-enzymatic degradation with rate $\kappa \,c_{i}$ (where $\kappa$ is the cell growth rate).
-This leads to an extra term $-\kappa \Imat$ in the Jacobian matrix and changes the summation and connectivity theorems for control coefficients (\ref{eq:theoremsdilution}).
-Gain conditions and balance equations also obtain new terms (see SI \ref{sec:proofequivalenceoptimalitytheorems}).
-To see this, consider the reaction balance in an unbranched metabolic pathway with production objective: if the internal metabolites are diluted, the fluxes $v_{l}$ decrease along the chain.
-Since $\zc=0$, the sum rule $\sum_{l} \ucostl = \sum_{l} \zvtotl v_{l}$ must still hold.
-If we compare this model to a model without dilution and the same flux benefit, the sum of marginal costs $\sum_{l} \ucostl = \sum_{l} \hul\, u_{l}$ must be higher in the presence of dilution.
+\coout{WEG? consider the flux benefit balance in an unbranched pathway with production objective: if the internal metabolites are diluted, the fluxes $v_{l}$ decrease along the chain. \coout{PRUEFEN ???} Since $\hc=0$, the sum rule $\sum_{l} \hudotl = \sum_{l} \bvtotl v_{l}$ must still hold.
+If we compare this model to a model without dilution and the same {{\fluxbenefit}}, the sum of marginal costs $\sum_{l} \hudotl = \sum_{l} \hul\, \esymbol_{l}$ must be higher in the presence of dilution.} \coout{effektiv: in metabolite rule und balance: ignore dilution and assume effective load term}